Join us and cycle the Way of the Roses

 Why Phoenix Health and Wellbeing and Wetherby Rugby Club?

 Richard Jones was pivotal member of Wetherby Rugby Club, having been involved with the club since childhood.
 He was instrumental in driving forward the Club’s commitment to children’s rugby and was Vice Chairman of the Mini Junior Section.
 Sadly Richard died in 2020, aged just 50, from leukaemia.
-The Richard Jones Foundation has been set up in his memory and will support Wetherby Rugby Club and local charities, especially Martin House Hospice.
+Richard was a keen cyclist and would have thoroughly enjoyed taking part in a team to ride the Way of the Roses with us.

 How to sign up: